trinhlehainam/Isekaijitaku/Docker/manifests/git/forgejo/renovate/README.md

 ## Troubleshooting

+### GitHub Actions Compatibility

+Forgejo/Gitea CI has limitations with GitHub Actions artifact handling:

+1. **Official GitHub Actions limitations**
+   - The `default.json` preset restricts `actions/upload-artifact` and `actions/download-artifact` to v3.x
+   - Version 4+ of these actions are not currently supported in Forgejo/GHES environments
+   - If you're using official GitHub Actions, you must use v3.x for compatibility

+2. **Forgejo-specific alternative**
+   - As an alternative, you can use Forgejo's forks: `forgejo/upload-artifact@v4`
+   - These forks support v4 functionality while being compatible with Forgejo CI
+   - The workflow in this repository demonstrates using the Forgejo fork

+3. **Concurrency limitations**
+   - Forgejo/Gitea CI doesn't fully support the concurrency features of GitHub Actions
+   - The workflow is configured to avoid relying on these features to prevent race conditions

+### Common Issues

-- **Authentication issues**: Verify that your PAT has all required permissions and hasn't expired
+1. **API Rate Limits**: Verify that your PAT has all required permissions and hasn't expired
 - **Repository access issues**: Ensure the Renovate user has collaborator access to repositories
 - **API errors**: Check that your Forgejo/Gitea version is compatible (minimum recommended: 1.14.0)
 - **Workflow failures**: Check the workflow logs for specific error messages